senomorf/oci-cpu-shaper/docs/00-overview.md

 - **Operational Guidance** – Covers build metadata, configuration options, and integration points with OCI metadata services.
 - **Contributor Reference** – Explains conventions for extending components in `cmd/`, `pkg/`, and `internal/`.

 Additional documents will be added to detail interfaces, deployment flows, and best practices as the project evolves.
+For local development environment setup and contributor tooling expectations, see [`08-development.md`](./08-development.md).